-SECTION 8 Show your plan membership card when you fill a prescription 119 Section 8.1 Show your membership card 119 Section 8.2 What if you don't have your membership card with you?
-119 SECTION 9 Part D drug coverage in special situations 120 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
-Section 9.2 What if you're a resident in a long-term care (LTC) facility?
-120 Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan?
-121 Section 9.4 What if you're in Medicare-certified hospice?
-121 SECTION 10 Programs on drug safety and managing medications 122 Section 10.1 Programs to help members use drugs safely 122 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 122 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications 123
+SECTION 7 What types of drugs are not covered by the plan?
+128 Section 7.1 Types of drugs we do not cover 128 SECTION 8 Show your plan membership card when you fill a prescription 129 Section 8.1 Show your membership card 129 Section 8.2 What if you don't have your membership card with you?
+129 SECTION 9 Part D drug coverage in special situations 130 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+130 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
+130 Section 9.3 What if you're also getting drug coverage from an employer or retiree group plan? .
+131 Section 9.4 What if you're in Medicare-certified hospice?
+SECTION 10 Programs on drug safety and managing medications 132 Section 10.1 Programs to help members use drugs safely 132 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications 132 Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications .
+133

-Id you know there are programs to help people pay for their drugs?

 Did you know there are programs to help people pay for their drugs?

 There is a program to help people with limited resources pay for their drugs.
 The "Extra Help" program helps people with limited resources pay for their drugs.
 For more information, see Chapter 2, Section 7.